Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Kilcoy's median income among taxpayers is $52,211 and average is $60,246.
+AreaSearch's latest postcode level ATO data for financial year 2023 reports Kilcoy's median income among taxpayers as $52,211 and average at $60,246.
 This is below the national average.
-Greater Brisbane has a median of $58,236 and average of $72,799.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Kilcoy would be approximately $57,385 (median) and $66,216 (average) as of September 2025.
-Census 2021 income data shows household, family and personal incomes in Kilcoy rank modestly, between the 24th and 39th percentiles.
-The earnings profile shows the $1,500 - 2,999 earnings band captures 29.8% of the community (623 individuals), aligning with regional levels where this cohort represents 33.3%.
+In comparison, Greater Brisbane has a median of $58,236 and an average of $72,799.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Kilcoy's median income would be approximately $57,385 and average at $66,216 as of September 2025.
+Census 2021 income data shows household, family, and personal incomes in Kilcoy rank modestly between the 24th and 39th percentiles.
+The earnings profile indicates that the $1,500 - 2,999 earnings band captures 29.8% of the community (623 individuals), aligning with regional levels at 33.3%.
 Housing affordability pressures are severe in Kilcoy, with only 84.5% of income remaining, ranking at the 25th percentile.

 Frequently Asked Questions - Income